-Friendships are great for our mental health, but it’s not always easy to form a friendship bond with someone.
+Friendships are great for our mental health, but it’s not always easy to befriend someone.
 In this guide, we’ll look at some strategies to help you start and build a friendship.
-You’ll also learn about a method that’s been scientifically proven to build a bond between two strangers in under an hour and how to adapt it to real life when making new friends.
+You’ll also learn about a method that’s been scientifically proven to build a bond between two strangers in under an hour and how to use it in real life to become friends with someone.

 Even if your conversation skills are good, you are unlikely to make friends with someone if you appear unapproachable.